How to Maximize Your Starting Salary

 Get a Better Offer Than What's Currently on the Table

-Starting salary is the fixed amount of money that an employer is willing to pay a new employee to perform a particular job.
-Starting salary is dependent on a number of factors.
-It is determined by:
+An employee's starting salary is the fixed amount of money that an employer is willing to pay a new employee to perform a particular job.
+Starting salary is dependent on a number of factors, but it is usually determined by:

-- pay rates and salary ranges established by an individual employer for current employees, and
+- Pay rates and salary ranges established by an individual employer for current employees

-- the availability of potential employees to perform the specific job in the employer's region and location.
+- The availability of potential employees to perform a specific job in the employer's region and location

 Other jobs are more predictable.
-The pay for an HR Assistant in the mid-west has held steady at $35-40,000 for a number of years, for example,
+For example, the pay for an HR Assistant in the Midwest has held steady at $35 to 40,000 for a number of years.